gilrezin/Flight-Map-Site/SkyScraper/README.md

    python3 auto_scraper_gui.py

    ```
+Automates flight data collection every 4 hours
+and upserts to MongoDB at: 2:00, 6:00, 10:00

-Airports in airports.txt are automatically loaded
+Airports in airports.txt are automatically loaded and traversed
-API keys from api_keys.txt are automatically loaded
+API keys from api_keys.txt are automatically loaded and cycled out

 Airports added to the Airports List get added to airports.txt
 API keys added to the API Keys List get added to api_keys.txt